 Example B) 1 T-shirt, 1 Polo, 1 Fleece, and 1 Light Jacket

-Affords you a minimum of eight options that vary styles, provide comfort and cover a broad range of temperature conditions
+It affords you a minimum of eight options that vary styles, provides comfort and cover a broad range of temperature conditions

 Items You Can’t Buy